atikul-islam-sajib/GoodPractiseDSID/README.md

 1. **Cloning Repository**:
    - Command: `!git clone https://github.com/atikul-islam-sajib/GoodPractiseDSID.git`
-   - Purpose: Retrieves the necessary code and datasets from a GitHub repository.

 2. **Setting Working Directory**:
    - Command: `%cd /content/GoodPractiseDSID`
-   - Purpose: Navigates to the cloned repository directory to access files and scripts.

 3. ## Prerequisites
 For optimal utilization of this repo, the following are required: